 But let’s go back to the tower: today only this tower remains, while in the past Lerici, reconquered in 1256 by the Genoese and since then held forever by the latter, was called the “town of seven towers”.
 Today the traces of it have been lost, because unfortunately the medieval village, over the centuries, has undergone several transformations.
 The last one during the Second World War, when the Germans blew up the part of the town that extended the seafront, giving life to the square of the pier.

-Just departing from Piazza Mottino, it is possible to lose yourself, pleasantly, in the alleys of the most medieval Lerici: from there you can climb and reach the summit of the promontory and, therefore, the Castle of Lerici.
+Just starting from Piazza Mottino, it is possible to get lost, pleasantly, in the alleys of the oldest Lerici: in fact, climbs branch off from which it is possible to reach the top of the promontory and, therefore, the San Giorgio Castle.

-One of these road is “via del Ghetto”, so calles because in past it entertained the Jewish ghetto, contained among two railings disappeared today.
-A headstone to the entry of the slope remembers the history of it, tied up to the transfer of Jewish sefarditi that reached Lerici in the XVI century to be employed in activity as the founding, the workmanship of the fabrics and the trades.
-Numerous last names still testify today a Jewish origin, although has happened, during the centuries, a progressive integration with the local population.
-After the recovery of a Torah, placed in the walls of the house to the civic n.
-1 of the street, are hypothesized that here the synagogue was found.
+One of these is Via del Ghetto, so called because in the past it housed the Jewish ghetto, enclosed between two gates which have now disappeared.
+A plaque at the entrance to the climb recalls its history, linked to the transfer of Sephardic Jews who reached Lerici in the 16th century to be employed in activities such as metalworking, textile manufacture, shipbuilding and trade.
+Numerous Lericini surnames, even today, testify to a Jewish origin, although a progressive integration with the local population has occurred over the centuries.
+After the discovery of a Torah, walled up in the walls of the house at number n.
+1 of Via del Ghetto, it has been assumed that the synagogue was located here.